We are delighted to offer our patients treatment with donor eggs.

 Recipient of shared eggs

 Treatment with eggs donated by an altruistic donor whose eggs are shared between two anonymous recipients or treatment with eggs from a woman who needs IVF treatment herself and who donates half her eggs to an anonymous recipient.
+We will attempt fertilisation of at least 4 eggs.

 Recipient of eggs from a known egg donor or partner